- All Posts

 TrunkClub have a high customer lifetime value so invest a lot of

 money in helping onboard customers personally.
-It’s a huge part of
+It’s a huge part

 11. The targeted offer email

-Slideshare send out this email to free users that have a slideshow
+Slideshare send out this email to free users that have a

-encourages users that are clearly getting value
+it encourages users that are clearly getting

-least 5,000 views once you’re trending so you’re pretty
+at least 5,000 views once you’re trending so you’re pretty

 pro-Slideshare when you receive this campaign).
-As these
+As

-line).
+your bottom line).

 12. The trial re-activation email

-If you’ve spent your hard earned cash acquiring customers then you
+If you’ve spent your hard earned cash acquiring customers then

-you run a SaaS business it’s worth implementing an
+them.
+If you run a SaaS business it’s worth implementing an

 email campaign